milvus-io/pymilvus/doc/source/res/query.md

 Leaf query clauses look for a particular value in a particular field.
 Currently milvus support `term`, `range`, `vector` queries.

-  * term: term query matches the entities which corresponding field value are in the specified list.
-The format is `term: [$value1, $value2, ...]`
+  * term: term query matches the entities whose specified field value are in the specified list.
+The format is `"term": {"$field": [$value1, $value2, ...]}`

-  * range: range query matches the entities which corresponding field value are in the specified range.
+  * range: range query matches the entities whose specified field value are under the specified range.
+The format is `"range": {"$field": {"$range-type": $value1 ... }}`.
 The supported range types are:

     - "GT"(greater than)
     - "GTE"(greater than or equal)